serkosi/cloud-storage-manipulator/README.md

-# Excel File Manipulation with OneDrive and Microsoft Graph API
+# Document Manipulation with OneDrive and Microsoft Graph API

 This project demonstrates how to connect to a OneDrive account and update an Excel file using the Microsoft Graph API.
 The project includes a Django web application for reading and writing Excel files, as well as for authenticating and accessing OneDrive.